Marimba

 Today, the marimba is used as a solo instrument, or in ensembles like orchestras, marching bands (typically as a part of the front ensemble), percussion ensembles, brass and concert bands, and other traditional ensembles.

 Etymology and terminology

 The term marimba refers to both the traditional version of this instrument and its modern form.
 Its first documented use in the English language dates back to 1704.
 The term is of Bantu origin, deriving from the prefix ma- meaning 'many' and -rimba meaning 'xylophone'.
 The term is akin to Kikongo and Swahili marimba or malimba.

 History

 Ancient

 Instruments like the marimba are present throughout the entirety of sub-Saharan Africa.
-The instrument Itself is most similar and shares its name with the marimbas of modern-day Angola and the Democratic Republic of the Congo.
-Although it is also similar to instruments that exist in West Africa such as the balafon of the Mandinka people, known as gyil among the Gur peoples in and around northern Ghana and Burkina Faso.
+The instrument itself is most similar and shares its name with the marimbas of modern-day Angola and the Democratic Republic of the Congo.
+However, it is also similar to instruments that exist in West Africa such as the balafon of the Mandinka people, known as gyil among the Gur peoples in and around northern Ghana and Burkina Faso.

+Mexico

+The first known marimba dates back to 1545 in the Santa Lucía hacienda, in the municipality of Jiquipilas, Chiapas.
+According to documentation dated October 9, 1545, the encomendero Don Pedro Gentil de Bustamante and owner of the hacienda of Santa Lucia, describes in his chronicle a marimba in a celebration of Indians; and tells us the following:.

+It is believed that xylophones came to America by means of Africans who had been taken to Guatemala and Mexico, although there are also records in some Mayan pyramids found in Chiapas and Guatemala.
+The first documented mention of the marimba in Guatemala (marimba de tecomates), dates from November 13, 1680 during the inauguration celebrations of the Santa Iglesia Catedral in Santiago de los Caballeros de Guatemala.

+The modern double keyboard marimba was created in 1892, in Chiapas, Mexico, thanks to the innovation of Corazón de Jesús Borras Moreno, a native of the Municipality of Venustiano Carranza, Chiapas, Mexico.
+In 1897, the current model of marimba was played for the first time in the traditional park of the church of Señor del Pozo, in the same municipality, from that moment it has gone from being a native instrument to a concert instrument.
+A five-octave instrument was first built, and later an 11-octave, huge instrument was built, which was played by 9 elements.

+In Central America there are two versions of its origin.
+Some claim that it was brought by black slaves from Africa, while others consider it native, created by the Maya-quiche.